mohyaz11/OptimumSetupBook/manuscript/Spaces.md

 ## The Default Space

-When you configure a new Octopus server, it will come with a single space named "Default."
+When you configure a new Octopus Server, it will come with a single space named "Default."
 Not only will it be named "Default," but it will be designated as the Default Space.
 The Default Space is important because if you are using any API requests that do not specify the Space ID, the server will assume that you are acting on the Default Space.

 Everything we have done so far has been added to the Default Space.
 Let's look at how we can set up new spaces.

 ## Switching Between Spaces

-You can easily jump between spaces using the navigation bar, which is the leftmost item on the navigation bar and displays the name of the current space.
+You can easily jump between spaces using the space switcher, which is the leftmost item on the navigation bar and displays the name of the current space.
 If you click on that name, you can choose to switch to one of your other spaces.

 ![](images/spaces-add-space.png)

 ## Creating Your First Space

 Since we haven't created any other spaces yet, you have the option to add a new space when you click the space switcher.
-This button will take you to the Spaces page and from there you can click Add Space to bring up the Add Space Dialog.
+This button will take you to the Spaces page, and from there you can click Add Space to bring up the Add Space Dialog.

 ![](images/spaces-add-space-dialog.png)